stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 not desirous of complete solitude.
 After that he lived with Mladdna and they gathered roots to eat.

-  Mladdna&rsquo;s rotten teeth were ill suited to the food they gathered, but they contrived to chop it up till she could manage it.
-This weary routine of seeking and eating was Ull&rsquo;s childhood.
+  Mladdna's rotten teeth were ill suited to the food they gathered, but they contrived to chop it up till she could manage it.
+This weary routine of seeking and eating was Ull's childhood.

   Now he was strong, and firm, in his nineteenth year, and the old woman was dead.
 There was naught to stay for, so he determined at once to seek out those fabled huts beyond the mountains, and live with the people there.
 There was nothing to take on the journey.
-Ull closed the door of his cabin&mdash;why, he could not have told, for no animals had been there for many years&mdash;and left the dead woman within.
+Ull closed the door of his cabin--why, he could not have told, for no animals had been there for many years--and left the dead woman within.
 Half-dazed, and fearful at his own audacity, he walked long hours in the dry grasses, and at length reached the first of the foothills.
 The afternoon came, and he climbed until he was weary, and lay down on the grasses.
 Sprawled there, he thought of many things.
 He wondered at the strange life, passionately anxious to seek out